 We intend to retain a significant portion of our earnings to finance the operation, development and growth of our business.
 Our board of directors commenced a quarterly cash dividend in October 2017, which was temporarily suspended during part of 2020 due to the impacts of the COVID-19 pandemic.
 Any future determination to declare and pay cash dividends will be at the discretion of our board of directors and will depend on, among other things, our financial condition, results of operations, actual or anticipated cash requirements, tax considerations, contractual or regulatory restrictions and such other factors as our board of directors deems relevant.
 Our board of directors has also authorized a \$2.4 billion share repurchase program (including its most recent increase in authorization on March 17, 2022), which was temporarily suspended during part of 2020 and 2021 due to the impacts of the COVID-19 pandemic.
 Repurchases under the program will be at the discretion of management and we cannot guarantee the timing or amount of any share repurchases.
-For more information, see Item 5.
-"Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities."
+For more information, see "Management's Discussion and Analysis - Liquidity and Capital Resources - Dividends and Share Repurchases."